xphillyx/PostSharp.Samples/README.md

 | [PostSharp.Samples.Persistence](Framework/PostSharp.Samples.Persistence/)                           | Persists fields or properties into the Windows registry or `app.config`.                     |
 | [PostSharp.Samples.AutoDataContract](Framework/PostSharp.Samples.AutoDataContract/)                 | Automatically adds `[DataContract]` and `[DataMember]` attributes to derived classes and all properties |
 | [PostSharp.Samples.Authorization](Framework/PostSharp.Samples.Authorization/)                       | Requires permissions before getting or setting fields or executing methods.                  |
+| [PostSharp.Samples.NormalizeString](Framework/PostSharp.Samples.NormalizeString/)                   | Trims and lowercases strings before they are assigned to a field or property.
 | **Diagnostics**
 | [PostSharp.Samples.Logging.Customization](Diagnostics/PostSharp.Samples.Logging.Customization/)     | Shows how to customize PostSharp Logging.                                                   |
 | [PostSharp.Samples.Logging.Console](Diagnostics/PostSharp.Samples.Logging.Console/)                 | Demonstrates how to configure PostSharp Logging so that it directs its output to the *system console*.  |